hainayanda/Artisan/Example/Pods/Pharos/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+# Installation

 ## Requirements

-- Swift 5.1 or higher
+- Swift 5.0 or higher (or 5.3 when using Swift Package Manager)
-- iOS 10.0 or higher
+- iOS 9.3 or higher (or 10 when using Swift Package Manager)

+### Only Swift Package Manager

+- macOS 10.10 or higher
+- tvOS 10 or higher

 ### Cocoapods